Corner

 Cello

-“Uncompromising musical character and a towering technique… In the breadth of her virtuosity and the charisma of her musical personality, Tsan made this work her own.” – (Daniel Cariaga/L.A.
-Times/Haydn D Major Cello Concerto)
+“Uncompromising musical character and a towering technique… In the breadth of her virtuosity and the charisma of her musical personality, Tsan made this work her own.”
+(Daniel Cariaga/LA Times, Haydn D Major Concerto).

 Born in France, Cécilia Tsan began playing the cello with the same teacher as her childhood friend Yo-Yo Ma.
-After majoring in Philosophy and Chinese, she was accepted at the Paris Conservatoire National Supérieur de Musique , under André Navarra, and was awarded the 1st Prize for Cello summa cum laude and the 1st Prize for Chamber Music.
-She is a Prizewinner at the Barcelona International Competition, the Florence International Competition and the winner of the Debussy Prize at the Paris International Competition.
+After majoring in Philosophy and Chinese, she was accepted at the Conservatoire National Supérieur de Musique de Paris under André Navarra, and was awarded the 1st Prize for Cello summa cum laude and the 1st Prize for Chamber Music.
+She is a prizewinner at the Barcelona, the Florence and the Paris International Competitions.